deliciousbrains/better-search-replace/README.txt

 = How does this work on WordPress Multisite? =

+When this plugin is installed on a WordPress multisite network:

+* Subsite administrators can only search and replace within tables that belong to that subsite by visiting Dashboard > Tools > Better Search Replace from WP Admin of the subsite.
+* Network administrators (i.e. Super Admins) and administrators of the primary site can search and replace across all tables in the multisite network by visiting Dashboard > Tools > Better Search Replace from WP Admin of the primary site.

-When this plugin is used in a WordPress Multisite installation, subsite administrators can only access the database tables associated with their specific subsite.
-Network admins can go to the dashboard of any subsite to run a search/replace on just the tables for that subsite, or go to the dashboard of the main/base site to run a search/replace on all tables.
-To change which users have access to the plugin, the user capability can be filtered via `bsr_capability`.
+To change which users have access to the plugin, the user capability can be modified via code using the `bsr_capability` filter.

 = How can I use this plugin when changing URLs? =